shabbyrobe/amiss/doc/mapper/common.rst

 This may be fine for 98% of your interaction with the database (trust me - it really will be), but then along come dates and throw a whopping big spanner in the works.

 How are you persisting dates?
 Probably as a YYYY-MM-DD formatted string, yeah?
-Maybe as a unix timestamp.
-What about the occasional serialised object?
+Maybe as a unix timestamp?
+But when you're working on them in PHP, you really want them to be a `DateTime <http://php.net/manual/en/book.datetime.php>`_ instance.
+No, really, you do.

 ``Amiss\Mapper\Base`` provides a facility for handling specific database types arbirtrarily.